raganwald/raganwald.github.com/_posts/2017-01-12-time-space-life-as-we-know-it.md

 From this, he reasoned, the laws of our physical universe would also permit a mechanical device to self-replicate from a description encoded within the machine.
 And while this does not prove that life like ourselves is mechanical, it disproves the notion that life like ourselves cannot be mechanical.

 The physics of our universe are much more complicated than a twenty-nine state automaton.
-However, it is natural to wonder, "how simple can a universe be and still permit self-replicating patterns?"
+However, it is natural to wonder, "How simple can a universe be and still permit self-replicating patterns?"

 The simplest possible universe would have only two states, and Conway (along with a very talented team) set out to find a two-dimensional automaton with only two states that could support self-replicating machines.

-B3S23 turned out to be such an automaton, and while Conway did not build such a machine, proofs that such a machine was possible followed, and B3S23 has been studied by mathematicians, computer scientists, and hobbyists ever since.
+B3S23 turned out to be such an automaton.
+While Conway did not build such a machine, proofs that such a machine was possible followed, and B3S23 has been studied by mathematicians, computer scientists, and hobbyists ever since.

 ---